michelesantacatterina/mywebsite-hugo/content/project/rw_methods.md

 - Su, Y., Wang, L., Santacatterina, M., Thorsten, J., [*CAB: Continuous Adaptive Blending Estimator for Policy Evaluation and Learning*](https://arxiv.org/pdf/1811.02672.pdf), Accepted at NeurIPS 2018 Workshop on Causal Learning and ICML 2019, 2019

+## Prediction

+To accurately predict COVID-19 related outcomes, such as for example death, and ICU admissions, together with colleagues at Cornell and Google, we developed a novel deep-learning architecture that improve predictions by using longitudinal X-rays.

+- Shu, M., Bowen, R. S., Herrmann, C., Qi, G., Santacatterina, M., & Zabih, R. (2021). [*Deep survival analysis with longitudinal X-rays for COVID-19*](https://arxiv.org/abs/2108.09641), ICCV21, 2021